Cardcaptor Sakura: The Movie

-Cardcaptor Sakura: The Movie (Note: Known in Japan as Cardcaptor Sakura the Movie (劇場版カードキャプターさくら, Gekijō-ban Kādokyaputā Sakura)) is a 1999 Japanese animated fantasy film directed by Morio Asaka and produced by Madhouse and Bandai Visual.
-The film is based on the anime television series adaptation of Clamp's Cardcaptor Sakura manga series.
-Written by Nanase Ohkawa, Clamp's head writer, it was released in Japanese theaters on August 21, 1999.
-It won the Feature Film Award at the 1999 Animation Kobe.
-Set between the first and second seasons of the television series, the film follows Sakura Kinomoto and her friends as they travel to Hong Kong and encounter a vengeful spirit who was hurt by Clow Reed in the past.
+Cardcaptor Sakura: The Movie (劇場版カードキャプターさくら, Gekijō-ban Kādokyaputā Sakura) is a 1999 Japanese animated fantasy film directed by Morio Asaka and written by Nanase Ohkawa; the film is based on the manga series of the same name by manga artist group Clamp.
+Produced by Madhouse and co-distributed by Shochiku and Bandai Visual, the story is set between the first and second seasons of the television series; Sakura Kinomoto and her friends as they travel to Hong Kong and encounter a vengeful spirit who was hurt by Clow Reed in the past.
+The film stars the voices of Sakura Tange, Junko Iwao, Aya Hisakawa, Tomokazu Seki, Megumi Ogata, Hideyuki Tanaka, Motoko Kumai, Yukana Nogami and Megumi Hayashibara.
+It was released in Japan on August 21, 1999, and won the Feature Film Award at the 1999 Animation Kobe.
 A second film, Cardcaptor Sakura Movie 2: The Sealed Card, was released in 2000.

 Plot

 Sakura Kinomoto, Cardcaptor of the Clow Cards, successfully seals the Arrow Card with help from her friends Syaoran Li, Kero, Tomoyo Daidoji, and Meiling Li.
 That night, Sakura experiences a strange dream where two pieces of cloth pull her underwater.
 After school ends for spring break, Sakura and Tomoyo visit the "Twin Bells" shop where Sakura participates in a lottery to win a vacation to Hong Kong.
 As Sakura reaches for a lottery ball, one magically flies into her hand, the winning ball for the vacation.
 Sakura goes with Tomoyo, Kero, her big brother Toya and his best friend Yukito Tsukishiro, who Sakura has a crush on.

 As the group tour the city, Sakura experiences the dream again, this time including two malevolent birds and a mysterious woman wearing the floating clothes.
 During a tour of the Yuen Po Street Bird Garden (also referred to as "Bird Street"), Sakura spots the two birds and pursues them across the city, finding an old water well where the clothes emerge and hypnotize her.
 As Sakura is drawn towards the well, Syaoran appears and scares the birds away.
 Reuniting with the others including Meiling, Sakura is taken to the Li family estate, where she meets Syaoran's four eccentric older sisters and his mother, Yelan, a powerful sorceress who senses Sakura is in danger.
 Staying for the night, Sakura experiences the dream again where the woman attacks her.
 Yelan takes Sakura outside and warns her that the woman is extremely powerful and is deliberately contacting Sakura.
 The next day, Syaoran and Meiling are forced to accompany Sakura and the group around Hong Kong to aid them if something should happen.